agustinus/weather-app/README.md

 [online documentation](https://flutter.io/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Additional Feature
+I added a pull to refresh function.
+It's not being stated on the requirement, but it's good to have.

 ## Tests
 To run flutter driver test, go into the root directory of the project, and use this command: flutter drive --target=test_driver/app.dart